Lamar Hunt Jr.: Professional career

 Hunt runs four organizations (one non-profit and three commercial), all under the Loretto name.

 The Loretto Foundation is a Catholic-education-focused charitable organization.

 Loretto Commercial works to develop commercial projects in Kansas City.

 Loretto Sports Ventures is closely tied to the Kansas City Mavericks ECHL hockey franchise.
 Loretto Sports Ventures also purchased the Topeka RoadRunners, a junior hockey team, that was then renamed Topeka Pilots in 2018.

 Loretto Properties is a commercial and residential real estate development company dedicated to building projects of all types.

 An affiliate of Hunt's Loretto Sports Ventures, LLC purchased the Missouri Mavericks ice hockey team in January 2015, which became the Kansas City Mavericks in June 2017.

 Another affiliate of Hunt's Loretto Sports Ventures, LLC also purchased the Topeka RoadRunners (of the North American Hockey League) in 2018.
 Hunt renamed the team the Topeka Pilots and operated in Topeka for two seasons.
 In February 2020, the team was moved to Kansas City and renamed the Kansas City Scouts but did not play during the 2020-21 hockey season because of the COVID-19 pandemic.
 In May 2021, Hunt sold the team to a group in Amarillo Texas that re-branded the franchise as the Amarillo Wranglers.

 In addition to owning the Mavericks, Hunt is part of the founding and operating family of the Kansas City Chiefs NFL team.

-Civil suit for sexual assault

-In 2000, Hunt settled a lawsuit in which he was accused of sexually assaulting his mentally disabled sister-in-law.
-While he agreed to the settlement, Hunt characterized the behavior as consensual rather than assault.

-Personal Life
+Personal life

-Hunt was raised in Dallas, Texas, but has lived most of his life in the Kansas City area.
-Hunt's first marriage, to Jocelyn, produced 7 children; it ended in 2000.
-In 2003, Hunt married Rita Mae Hammerschmidt, who had 2 children from her prior marriage.
-He has eight grandchildren.
+Hunt was raised in Dallas, Texas.
+His first marriage, to Jocelyn, produced 7 children and ended in 2000 following his settlement of a lawsuit in which allegations were made that he sexually assaulted his wife's sister.
+While Hunt agreed to the settlement, Hunt characterized the behavior as consensual rather than assault.
+In 2003, Hunt married Rita Mae Hammerschmidt, who had two children from her prior marriage.
+He has nine grandchildren and resides in Kansas City.